gkapoor1/htmlmail/README.txt

     2. A theme template is applied.
 The default template is the included htmlmail.tpl.php file.
-You may copy this file to your theme directory and use it to customize the contents and formatting of your emails.
+You may copy this file to your theme directory and use it to customize the contents and formatting of your messages.
 The comments within the file contain complete documentation on its usage.
     3. The message may be wrapped in a website theme selected on the module settings page.
-Creating an email-specific theme lets you use the full power of the [17]drupal theme system to format your emails.
+Creating an email-specific sub-theme lets you use the full power of the [17]drupal theme system to format your messages.
     4. The Text format post-filter from the module settings page is applied.
 For best results, this should be an email-specific input format containing the following text format filters: